OwlcatGames/OwlcatMonoProfiler/Readme.md

 It often might be useful to search for particular types in Live Objects list, instead of only looking at top of the list, since a lot of objects take up very little Mono memory, but a lot of Unity memory (e.g. GameObjects, Textures, etc.).

 Profiling Unity heap in addition Mono heap might be a possibility in the future.

+Profiling a IL2CPP build requires modification to IL2CPP source (and a rebuild of your project).
+See [Profiling IL2CPP](doc/il2cpp.md).

 ## Building